WinSCP is a graphical client for transferring files between Windows and a remote Linux system using protocols such as SFTP or SCP.

 WinSCP (Windows Secure Copy) is an Open Source graphical client for Windows that allows file transfer and manipulation with a remote server.

 It supports the SFTP (SSH File Transfer Protocol), SCP (Secure Copy Protocol), FTP (File Transfer Protocol), and FTPS (File Transfer Protocol SSL) protocols.
-SFTP is a standard part of the SSH-2 package.
-SCP is a standard part of the SSH-1 package.
+On a modern Raspberry Pi, the normal choice will be SFTP over SSH.

 It is very easy to use.
 Its graphical interface features a dual-panel layout, where we can upload files simply by dragging and dropping from the source (left panel) to the right panel.